 Governors recognise the need to keep up to date with the latest trends in decor and design; and constantly strives to improve functional elements within each of their camps.
 These classic camps don’t intrude on their natural surrounds and prefer the untamed wild to be their focal point, rather than being ostentatious.
 Tasteful furnishings and well-appointed furniture provide an exceptional level of luxury, but not a luxury that detracts from your surrounds.
 Governors encapsulate the art of being sophistically understated.

 So, let’s give a quick rundown of the recent changes at both camps, bearing in mind that the tents were refurbed during phase 1 development at the beginning of the year:

 - The entire mess tent was revamped and reconstructed.

 - Mess tent is now located on the edge of the Mara River, with sweeping views of the landscape below.

 - New platform area leading out from mess tent, with large comfy couches and mood lighting that creates atmosphere.

-- There’s been a change in decor, which includes a warmer and more bold colour palette.
+- There’s been a change in decor, which includes a warmer and bolder colour palette.
 Reds, royal blues and brass ornaments define the look and feel of the main area.

-- Brand new fleet of Toyota Land Cruisers – and Governors only ever allocates 4 people per 1 game viewer.
+- Brand new fleet of Toyota Land Cruisers – and Governors only ever allocate 4 people per 1 game viewer.

 - New dining room with high ceilings